 Double-Click on each printer you would like to add to your printer selection list

 DONE, your printer(s) will now show up when you attempt to print a job

-NOTE: If a printer is not showing up or accepting you jobs, delete your P: drive and follow these instructions again.
+NOTE: If a printer is not showing up or accepting you jobs, restart steps to enter your credentials again.

 Notes for printing from UNIX/Linux